silitics/rugpi/bakery/repositories/core/recipes/alpine-grub-setup/NOTES.md

 We need to provide a custom `mkinitfs` feature.
 By default, Busybox's `mount` is used which does not support resolving block devices by `PARTUUID`.
-However, Rugpi uses `PARTUUID` to select the system partition.
+However, Rugix Ctrl uses `PARTUUID` to select the system partition.